Gustav Badin: Early life

 Badin was born either in Africa or in the Danish island Saint Croix.
 He himself said that the only thing he remembered about his past was his parents' hut burning, but it is not known whether this happened in Africa or in Saint Croix.
-It is known that he lived in Saint Croix during his childhood.
+It is known that he lived in the Danish island of Saint Croix as a slave during his childhood.

 He was taken to Europe, probably on a Danish East Indies ship, from where he was bought by a Danish captain, who gave him to statesman Anders von Resier sv, who, in turn, gave him as a present to the Queen of Sweden, Louisa Ulrika of Prussia, in 1757.
+Upon his arrival in Sweden, he would have been automatically free upon arrival within Swedish borders, since Sweden had abolished slavery in 1335.